-Reconnect power and antenna (or dummy load) to your K3 and turn it on.
-Enable your KXV3 interface using the CONFIG menu as described in the Owner's Manual.
+- Reconnect power and antenna (or dummy load) to your K3 and turn it on. - Refer to your Owner's Manual and do the following: - \ Enable your KXV3 interface using the CONFIG menu. - Look under Calibration Procedures, Transmitter Gain, and perform the Milliwatt TX Gain Calibration (KXV3) procedure.